Review: Escort iQ Satnav/Radar Detector

 A user can add locations to the database by pressing a screen icon; the marked location can be tagged with one of two choices, red light or speed camera.
 Database updates are downloaded via the USB port, a quick process once the Escort Detector Tools application has been downloaded and installed on a PC.
 There's also an SD card port for future firmware and software updates.

-Installing an Escort iQ isn't unduly difficult but it must be sufficiently high to keep the radar antenna in its lower housing clear of obstructions.
+Installing an Escort Passport iQ isn't unduly difficult but it must be sufficiently high to keep the radar antenna in its lower housing clear of obstructions.
 We tested the iQ in a variety of new vehicles including a Land Rover LR3, Toyota Prius, Jaguar XJ, Ford Explorer, Dodge Charger SRT8, Corvette Grand Sport and Lexus CT200h.
 We found that smaller cars with their more limited windshield real estate exact some compromises in mounting locations.
 But a bigger factor was the location—or the lack thereof—of available power ports.
-Some manufacturers apparently believe that no one could possibly need 12-volt power within a stone's throw of the windshield, preferring to bury it in the bottom of the console instead.
-In these vehicles the standard four-foot coiled power cord was too short, requiring one of the longer, extra-cost cords instead.
+Some manufacturers apparently believe that no one could possibly need 12-volt power within a stone's throw of the windshield.

 Escort Passport iQ nav screen shows the locations of red light and speed cameras with a different icon for each type.